 10.3 Pay Advances.
 Except as provided below, in no instance shall an employee receive advanced compensation before the requisite amount of service has been rendered.

 10.3.1 Exceptions.
-In exceptional situations, it is possible to pay a portion of a continuing faculty/staff member's salary not to exceed the anticipated net pay before the requisite service has been rendered if the circumstances are known in advance and approved in writing by the appropriate supervisor, campus official and System official.
+In exceptional situations, it is possible to pay a portion of a continuing employee's salary not to exceed the anticipated net pay before the requisite service has been rendered if the circumstances are known in advance and approved in writing by the appropriate supervisor, institutional official and USNH official.

 10.4 Pay Deductions

 10.4.1 Authority.
 Various types of payroll deductions and withholdings may occur during the pay year.
 The payroll office shall be responsible for interpretations and applications of required deductions.
 Federal and State statutes require the payment of certain taxes and these shall occur each pay period as appropriate.